CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 This is a suggested sequence of pipeline steps, but you may choose to alter the order of this sequence or merge entire kernels as you see fit.
-For example, if you decide that doing has benefits, you can choose to merge the vertex shader and primitive assembly kernels, or merge the perspective transform into another kernel.
+For example, if you decide that doing so has benefits, you can choose to merge the vertex shader and primitive assembly kernels, or merge the perspective transform into another kernel.
 There is not necessarily a right sequence of kernels, and you may choose any sequence that works.
 Please document in your README what sequence